 “Arielle… it’s time for chemo,” the nurse said as she walked into the room.
 I heard these words very clearly, but yet had trouble actually registering them… we’ll come back to Nick.

-There is something very surreal about watching a stranger hang a bag of a potentially lethal, chemical concoction above your child’s head and just siting there, doing absolutely nothing about it, while she inserts the syringe into a port in your child’s hand allowing the liquid to flow freely.
+There is something very surreal about watching a stranger hang a bag of a potentially lethal, chemical concoction above your child’s head, while you just sit there, doing absolutely nothing about it; you watch as she inserts the syringe into a port in your child’s hand, allowing the liquid to flow freely.
 “Are you fucking kidding me?”
 I had to consciously restrain every fiber of my being from jumping across the bed and tackling the nurse to the ground.